eosmedspa/eosmedspa.github.io/mdbook/src/how-to/block-a-schedule/block-a-schedule.md

-# How to: Block a schedule

 1. From the [dashboard](https://dashboard.boulevard.io/home), navigate to the [Calendar](https://dashboard.boulevard.io/dashboard) tab

 ![Calendar Tab](./image1.png)

-2. Click on the desired time to start a block
+2. Click on the desired time to start a block to reveal the dialog box with "Block Time" option
     - You can also click-and-drag to cover a range all at once

 ![Dialog Box 1](./image2.png)